aboutcode-org/aboutcode/docs/source/scancode-toolkit/contribute/contrib_dev.rst

 The corresponding source code for the pre-built binaries are store in a separate repository at https://github.com/nexB/scancode-thirdparty-src.

-We store bundled thirdparty components and libraries in the ``thirdparty`` directory.
+We store bundled third-party components and libraries in the ``thirdparty`` directory.
 Python libraries are stored as wheels, eventually pre-built if the corresponding wheel is not available in the Pypi repository.
 Some of these components may be advanced builds with bug fixes or advanced patches.